top of page

 Castello di San Giorgio

-Honestly, you could spend a week exploring the castle and the palace.
-There is so much to see.
-The €12 combined ticket is excellent value.
+You could spend a week exploring the castle and the palace.
+There is so much to see and the combined ticket is excellent value.
 The rooms of the palace itself are also beautiful, none more so than the Hall of Mirrors.
 The art on display is also wonderful, including frescoes by Pisanello and paintings by Rubens.
 I was particularly taken with the relief sculptures below ranging from the 4th century BC to 1400 AD.
 The drama and heightened human emotions that the sculptors have managed to evoke from stone is incredible.

-Something else not to miss is the internal courtyard with its colonaded walkways leading out to the beautifully tended garden with its perfumed plants.
+Something else not to miss is the internal courtyard with its colonnaded walkways leading out to the beautifully tended garden with its perfumed plants.
 It's so serene and a nice place to take a moment to yourself mid-visit.

 * Stations of the Cross, St Peter's Cathedral

 The cathedral has some serious competition in the church stakes in Mantua but I'm afraid it's completely overshadowed by the astounding basilica, the Church of Sant' Andrea, whose dome you can see across the square.
-However in saying that, the ornate Baroque facade of the cathedral, located on Piazza Sordello, is spectacular with its dramatic white frontage which seems almost to be standing independently of the rest of building - you can see this best from the side views.
+In saying that, the ornate Baroque facade of the cathedral, located on Piazza Sordello, is spectacular with its dramatic white frontage which seems almost to be standing independently of the rest of building - you can see this best from the side views.

 * Church of Sant' Andrea